By Sporty Afros

-I reviewed the article looking for more insight and made sure to keep an open mind while reading it.
+I reviewed the article looking for more insight and made sure to keep an open mind while reading it and I suggest you to check my review here.
 I was taken aback by the author’s claims of why black women are overweight.
 The reason – we (blacks as a culture) accept being overweight.

 What we need is a body-culture revolution in black America.
 Why?
 Because too many experts who are involved in the discussion of obesity don’t understand something crucial about black women and fat: many black women are fat because we want to be. …..
 Chemically, in its ability to promote disease, black fat may be the same as white fat.
 Culturally it is not.

 The writer discusses her own previous desires to be “thicker” and quotes how many husbands/boyfriends were disappointed when their black woman desired to lose weight for fear they would lose their thickness.

 How many middle-aged white women fear their husbands will find them less attractive if their weight drops to less than 200 pounds?
 I have yet to meet one.
 But I know many black women whose sane, handsome, successful husbands worry when their women start losing weight.
 My lawyer husband is one.